sqlitebrowser/dbhub.io/database/README.md

 It should finish with no errors.

-Note - This schema was created using:
+Note - This schema is created using:

     $ pg_dump -Os -U dbhub dbhub > dbhub.sql